MustangGuy86/sysmon-install/README.md

 Right-click within the file and select save as, this will save the file to the downloads folder

-The sysmon install file should be downloaded by now so go ahead and navigate to the downloads folder within windows and locate the zip file named sysmon, right-click and select Extract Files
+The sysmon install file should be downloaded by now so go ahead and navigate to the downloads folder within windows and locate the zip file named sysmon.

+Right-click and select Extract Files